erennmutlu1/ShortestPath/README.md

 # ShortestPath
-The code can find the shortest path in the given maze.
+The code that can find the shortest path in the given maze.

 Output: